Peter-Nhan/Peter-Nhan.github.io/_posts/2021-12-14-Wise_Telegram_Python.md

 ### Code break down
 > Analysis of wise-bot.py  - Telegram Wise Python Bot

-Python file *wise-bot.py* needs the two API keys to be updated before we can proceed:
+Python file *wise-bot.py* needs the two API keys to be updated before we can proceed, see above on how to get them:
 - Line 8 - Needs the TransferWise Auth Token (API Key)
 - Line 10 - Needs the Telegram Bot Token (API Token)
 - Line 12 - check currency every 600 seconds - can be modified to what ever you like